Peanut Butter Hot Chocolate

 - In a large saucepan, heat the milk until hot but not boiling.

-- Whisk in the cocoa powder, powdered sugar, and salt until smooth then whisk in the peanut butter and 1/2 cup peanut butter cups until melted and smooth.
+- Whisk in the cocoa powder, powdered sugar, and salt until dissolved then whisk in 1/2 cup peanut butter cups, peanut butter, and vanilla until melted and smooth.

 - Divide hot chocolate between two mugs and top with whipped cream and remaining 1 tablespoon peanut butter cups.